RaulCatalinas/EasyViewer/README.md

 - pytubefix (To download the video/audio of the YouTube video)
 - requests (Checking if the user has internet)

-To install the dependencies, run one of these 2 commands in a terminal with the virtual environment activated:
+To install the dependencies run this command with the virtual environment enabled:

 ```bash
 uv sync